VPN Demand Surges Around the World

 Date: 17 May 2021

-After Ethiopia’s national election was postponed for a second time on May 15, access to Facebook, WhatsApp and Instagram was blocked for eight hours on May 17 against a backdrop of an ongoing and vicious civil war in the Tigray region.[7]
+After Ethiopia’s national election was postponed for a second time on May 15, access to Facebook, WhatsApp and Instagram was blocked for eight hours on May 17 against a backdrop of an ongoing civil war in the Tigray region.[7]

 Demand for VPN services to circumvent this and any possible future social media shutdowns immediately surged.
 Compared to the daily average of the previous five days, demand on May 17 had already increased by 186% at midday local time, an hour after restrictions had been lifted, and then further to 247% by 3pm.
 By the end of the day, the increase was expected to be around 340% higher than the baseline.